The introduction of the new AIG membership system is getting closer.

 - DMITRE – AIG Geoscience Student Bursary: offered to geoscience students at South Australian Universities.

-The 2014 application form is available here.
 The closing date for applications is the 1st August 2014.

 Geoscientists Canada, the peak body which brings together the individual, provincial bodies responsible for the progressional registration of geoscientists and engineers on geoscience issues is considering defining the core competencies required of geoscientists for registration.
 Geoscientists must be registered in Canada in order to practice as professionals where the exercise of independent judgement is central to their work.
 Unlike Australia, registration is required for many professions in Canada where it is seen as a means of ensuring professionals have appropriate levels of education and knowledge of the principles of ethical practice, demonstrated by completing an examination.
 What is regarded by many as the textbook for engineering and examination candidates, Canadian Professional Engineering and Geoscience Practice and Ethics by Gordon C. Andrews was reviewed recently on this site and provides an informative description of how the Canadian registration process evolved.